 Les Patisseries Sauvages by Aaron Duke & Gabriel Covarrubias.
 Directed by Matisse Jacques Quaglia.
 Featuring Ella Storey, Liam Stewart-Kanigan, Joe Rose, Dan Swain, Gaia Chernushenko, Lauren Preissl, and Moe Golkar.

 This comedic drama about entitlement may have you initially thinking about Rosemary’s Baby and Eyes Wide Shut.
 Rose-coloured glasses are the eyewear of choice for this group of “elite” who ultimately get their comeuppance from the “help”.
 Subversive, chaotic, and a great deal of fun, it is one of the night’s highlights with its wild premise and willing cast.

 Labour Pains by Ashley Chartrand.
 Directed by Erin Palm.
 Featuring Angela Chu, Solomon Rise, Irene Almanza, Ivy Charles, Hannah Pearson, Matisse Jacques Quaglia, Gabriel Covarrubias, Aaron Duke, and Cameron Peal.

 A second story about giving birth, this time Chartrand takes us into the delivery room where truths are revealed at ten centimetres.
-As its central characters, Chu effectively captures the pain of both childbirth and betrayal, while her partner played by Rise struggled with his both indifference and revelation.
+As its central character, Chu effectively captures the pain of both childbirth and betrayal, while her partner played by Rise struggled with both his indifference and revelation.